michal-januszkiewicz/save_me/README.md

 # SaveMe

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/save_me`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+SaveMe is a gem to store your data in an organized way.
+Let's say you have a script that saves the results in `results` file/folder and another run of this script (accidental or not) would overwrite your previous results.
+This is where SaveMe comes in.
+You put a one-liner in your code and your data is safe and organized.

 ## Installation